 If you want to use the program to create advertisements, educational videos, or promotional material, you'll have a capable platform on your hands.
 However, this program is not for those with a small budget, and individuals not associated with a larger company fronting the cost will probably want to consider an alternative.

 Why Should You Trust Me?

 My name is Nicole Pav, and I am a consumer first and foremost, just like you.
-My hobbies in the creative realm have led to me try a truckload of software that offers video or animation tools.
+My hobbies in the creative realm have led to me try a truckload of software that offers video or animation tools (see this whiteboard animation review I did).
 Whether it's a paid program or an open source project, I have personal experience with learning programs from scratch.

 Just like you, I often have no idea what to expect when I open a program.
 I personally spent several days experimenting with Doodly so that I could provide a first-hand report with clear language and details.
 You can watch the short animation video I made using Doodly here.

 I believe that users like you have the rights to understand a program's pros and cons without paying excessive fees — especially with software like Doodly, which doesn't offer a free trial.
 Even though it offers a 14-day refund policy, it would certainly be easier to read what others say about the product before taking out your credit card to make a purchase.

 That is what this review is for.
 We purchased the Platinum version ($59 USD if you go for monthly) on our own budget with the goal of evaluating how powerful the program is.
 You can see the purchase receipt below.
 Once we made the purchase, an email with the subject "Welcome to Doodly (Account information inside)" was sent instantly.
 In the email, we were given access to the download link of Doodly, as well as a username and password to register the program.